deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

-"Just... hey, uhm...
-Al, I've got kind of a confession.
-Something I need you to hear me out on and... well."
+"Just...hey, uhm...Al, I've got kind of a confession.
+Something I need you to hear me out on and...well."

 "Hey." she kissed him.
 "You're telling me.
 That already means a lot.
-So... what's up?"
+So...what's up?"